benjaminmoon/benjaminmoon.github.io/_cv/2020-02-13-pub-ichthyosaur-macroevo.md

     alt_text="Skull evolutionary rates in ichthyosaurs"
     caption="Rates of skull length evolution in ichthyosaurs.
-The most rapid changes in skull length occur early in ichthyosaur evolution before decreasing in the later Triassic and again in the Late Jurassic."
+The most rapid changes in skull length occur early in ichthyosaur evolution before decreasing in the later Triassic and again in the Late Jurassic.
+(From Moon and Stubbs 2020.)"
 %}

 The deceleration of evolution seems to be particularly impactful following the